mattschneble/note-taking-application/README.md

 * [Acknowledgement](#acknowledgement)

 ## Description
 This is an application which functions as a note taker.
 You can create a new note, save the note, and view saved notes.
+Deployed website: (https://protected-savannah-08120-3a502de62ce0.herokuapp.com/)

 ## Technology
 | Technology Used        | Resource URL         |